Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 pancakes being cooked on a pan

-Difference between pancakes filled too early vs waiting for first bubbles to pop.
+The difference between pancakes filled too early and waiting for the first bubbles to pop.

 Frequently Asked Questions

 Yes, cooked pancakes can be stored in an air-tight container in the refrigerator for up to 2 days.
-While technically the batter can also be refrigerated we wouldn’t recommend it since the leavening agents (baking powder and soda) will be less effective at producing fluffy pancakes the longer the batter sits.
+While technically the batter can be refrigerated, we wouldn’t recommend it, since the leavening agents (baking powder and soda) will be less effective at producing fluffy pancakes the longer the batter sits.

 Pancakes can be reheated in a microwave or toaster oven.
-Frozen pancakes do not need to be thawed prior to reheating making them great for a quick weekday breakfast.
+Frozen pancakes do not need to be thawed before reheating, making them great for a quick weekday breakfast.

 stack of buttermilk pancakes on a plate with blueberries and syrup